Fits in your backpackConfidence KingLong-lived

 Dachshund dogs are famous for their long body and short legs, and they are often called wiener dogs or hotdogs.
 They have a goofy personality and will make you laugh every day.
-But don't let the goofiness fool you, they were originally bred for a very specific reason (and got their name from it)- to be bold and persistent in finding badgers ("Dachs" is German for badger).
-The modern-day Dachshund is much more of a family companion, and due to their small size, make an excellent apartment dog.
+But don't let the goofiness fool you; they were initially bred for a very specific reason (and got their name from it)- to be bold and persistent in finding badgers ("Dachs" is German for badger).
+The modern-day Dachshund is much more of a family companion and makes an excellent apartment dog due to its small size.

 - Bred For

 - Hunting badgers and other tunneling animals, rabbits, and foxes